pylenin/purple-blue/content/posts/excel-with-python.md

 5. Working with multiple sheets
 6. Sheet Styling etc.

-You can install Openpyxl by using the following command.
+You can install Openpyxl module by using the following command.

 ```bash
 pip install openpyxl